 Autumn In My Heart (2000) was one of the first Korean dramas I ever watched and I remember crying buckets of tears.
 It was a landmark Hallyu series that had close to 46% viewership ratings in Korea and other Asian countries; its popularity is credited with launching the "Korean wave", the overseas popularity of South Korean media shows and pop culture.
 Full credit for beginning this phenomena must go to legendary K-drama director Seok-ho Yoon, who directed all "Four Seasons" dramas, plus Love Rain.
 He has a unique romantic view of life, judging from the interviews I've seen of him, and these bittersweet philosophies of his show up in all these dramas.
 He knows how to bring out the best in his actors.
-Even today "newbies" to K-dramas often watch Autumn In My Heart and cite it as one of their favorite shows, so even fourteen years later, as I write this, it is still popular among fans!
+Even today "newbies" to K-dramas often watch Autumn In My Heart and cite it as one of their favorite shows, so even fourteen years later, as I write this in 2014, it is still popular among fans!
 You can't say the same about many other shows.
 Besides the fantastic acting and direction the musical soundtrack is also memorable, particularly the song "Reason".

-The story is sad from the beginning.
+The Story: The story is sad from the beginning.
 A little boy named Joon-suh Yoon is brought to see his new baby sister in the hospital and while the father leaves the boy alone in the nursery for a few moments the little boy starts to play with the name cards on the incubators and two fall down to the floor.
 A nurse comes by and accidentally switches the name cards while putting them back.
 Two families are never to be the same again.

 The story skips to the teenage years of the two main characters, who believe they are brother and sister, and who are very close to one another: happy go lucky Eun-suh Yoon (Geun Young Moon in an absolutely brilliant performance as a youngster), and the kind and gentle Joon-suh Yoon (Woo-hyuk Choi).
 They are the children of a Professor named Kyo-soo Yoon and his lovely wife Kyung-ha (Eun-sook Sunwoo).
 They are a very happy family with none of the usual problems families with teenagers face.
 They smile and joke with one another and Eun-suh makes all the family members their own mugs with their portraits on them.